-Kathy Kearse, PT, CLT-LANA, of Provision Physical Therapy, performs lymphedema therapy on breast cancer patients.
-These patients are benefitting from the nurturing and therapeutic treatments offered by Kearse.
-As part of the comprehensive services offered at the Provision campus at Dowell Springs, this beneficial therapy for cancer patients is available right here in Knoxville at Provision Physical Therapy.
-The article below appeared in the Shopper News.
+Provision Physical Therapy performs lymphedema therapy on breast cancer patients.
+These patients benefit from the nurturing and therapeutic treatments.
+As part of the comprehensive services offered at the Provision Healthcare campus at Dowell Springs, this beneficial therapy for cancer patients is available right here in Knoxville at Provision Physical Therapy.

-That’s where Kathy Kearse of Provision Physical Therapy comes in.
-Kearse is a licensed physical therapist with a specialty certification in the treatment of lymphedema, a condition that can arise when lymph nodes are damaged or removed to treat breast cancer.
+That’s where Provision Physical Therapy comes in.
+We provide treatment for lymphedema, a condition that can arise when lymph nodes are damaged or removed during breast cancer treatment.

-“Kathy Kearse was one of the first people to bring this method of treatment to town,” said Dr. George Webber, surgeon with Knoxville Comprehensive Breast Center.
+“Provision was one of the first to bring this method of treatment to town,” said Dr. George Webber.
 “It is a huge step forward in how we treat lymphedema.”

 The lymph system takes fluids and waste products away from the body’s cells, pumping them to locations where they can be eliminated from the system.
 When the system isn’t functioning properly, the patient can experience a buildup of fluids, ranging from mild swelling and heaviness to full-fledged fibrosis, in which the build-up is thick like putty.

-“I like to say knowledge is power,” said Kearse.
-“If you know how to take care of yourself, you are empowered to do that.”
+This treatment practice operates under the “knowledge is power” mantra.
+After all, if you know how to take care of yourself, you are empowered to do just that.

-Kearse said that modern medical treatments have lessened instances of lymphedema in breast cancer patients.
-She added that early intervention is crucial to treating the condition.
+Even as advanced cancer treatments like proton therapy help to decrease the incidence of lymphedema in breast cancer patients, it’s still important to remember that early intervention is crucial to treating the condition.